 It became clear early on that there was very little shade on the course.
-By mile 6 the first boiling frog had jumped from the water, and by mile 10 I saw as many walkers as I normally would see after about 20 miles.
+By mile 6 there were already a few walkers, and by mile 10 I saw as many walkers as I normally would only after about 20 miles.
 It hadn't crossed my mind that I would soon join them.

 I had kept around that 7:15 pace for the first 9 miles, drinking the fluids, eating Gus and shot blocks, periodically multiplying 2x2 and 7x7, and keeping my competitive instincts at bay.
 Mile 7 was rough, but I got a lift in mile 8, when a runner handed me a bag of ice that he had gotten from a spectator.

 The towns lining the road reminded me of old Westerns.
 The sun was blazing.
 We carried on.

 It it difficult to pinpoint exactly what happened between mile 10, when I maintained hope of a successful race, and the half-marathon point, when I knew that the second half would be much, much slower.
 I could still do the math.
 2x2 was 4.
 7x7 was 49.
 I did not have a headache, but I was slowing down and becoming ever more mindful of the heat.

 An hour, forty-nine minutes after I crossed the starting line, fourteen miles in, I stopped running.
 It was the first time I had ever walked in a race.
 It just seemed to happen, as if the decision was made for me a moment before my foot hit the ground.

 And so began the second leg of the journey.